How did literature evolve from Chaucer to Toni Morrison, from a time before the printing press to our modern digital landscape?

 - Four elective literature courses (One of the courses may be fulfilled with a creative writing workshop)

 This subplan is printed on the transcript and diploma and is elected in Axess.
 This program is intended for students who wish to combine the study of one broadly defined literary topic, period, genre, theme or problem with an interdisciplinary program of courses (generally chosen from one other discipline) relevant to that inquiry.
 These courses should form a coherent program and must be relevant to the focus of the courses chosen by the student to meet the requirement.
-Each of these courses must be approved in advance by the Interdisciplinary Program Director, Mark Algee-Hewitt.
+Each of these courses must be approved in advance by the Interdisciplinary Program Director, Vaughn Rasberry.
 In addition to the degree requirements required of all majors and listed above, students must complete at least 40 additional units of approved courses including:

 - Five elective literature courses chosen from among those offered by the Department of English.
 Students must select two of these courses in relation to their interdisciplinary focus.